 - When using MTM, you realize a taxable gain or loss on your holdings even though your position is still open.

 - Section 475 means you’ll avoid wash sales and the capital loss limitation.

 - If you have TTS, timing matters for your Section 475 election.
 Make sure you don’t miss the date.

 I once heard a quote that said the only two things certain in life are death and taxes, and I tend to agree.
-No one likes to pay taxes, and if you’re a day trader, you need to do your homework.
+No one likes to pay taxes; you must do your homework if you’re a day trader.
 You’re not exempt from day trading taxes.

-There are many nuances and misconceptions about Section 475 mark to market accounting, that is why it’s essential to learn the rules.
-Hire yourself a good accountant, so there are no surprises come tax time.
+There are many nuances and misconceptions about Section 475 mark-to-market accounting, so learning the rules is essential.
+Hire a good accountant so there are no surprises come tax time.